 Still not convinced of the dangers of radon, listen to the episode “Le radon : une menace trop ignorée” from the show La Facture.

 Where is Radon?

 Uranium is a common element found across Canada at irregular and varying levels.
 Although some regions are known to have a greater presence of radon, it is recognized by Health Canada and the PNCR-C that radon is found everywhere in Canada, therefore potentially in any buildings in Canada.
 Radon concentrations will vary from building to building, even if they are similar in design and if they are nearby.
-Too high a concentration of radon inside your home endangers your health and that of those close to you.Order a Test
+Too high a concentration of radon inside your home endangers your health and that of those close to you.Request a Quote

 Quebec is late

 The major health organizations around the world are unanimous; Exposure to radon gas is dangerous to human health.
 Health Canada, like other organizations, set the danger threshold at 200 Bq/m3 or less.
 Beyond this threshold, exposure to radon considerably increases the risk of developing pathologies.
 In shattering contradiction to the rest of the world, the Quebec construction code (2010) sets the danger threshold at 800 Bq/m3.
 Do not wait before it's too late.
 Test and take corrective action if you have concentrations exceeding 200 Bq/m3 in accordance with the recommendations issued by Health Canada.